OPEN-NEXT/Named-Entity-Recognition-for-extracting-Open-Source-Hardware-project-metadata/README.md

 -	After cloning the repository, it will open in your ide, you need to create the python environment if it has not happened automaticalyy, and the python compiler for opening application 1 or 2, go from directory to selected app, run the runModel_support
 - The application will start in a new window, you can give your input and see the results

-## **INSTRUCTIONS TO MODIFY**
+## INSTRUCTIONS FOR MODIFICATION

 ### CREATING A DATASET

 - To create a dataset, our team used basic definitions and some open source hardware plattforms.
 The train dataset is saved as txt to import in doccano later on.

 ### LABELING THE DATA

--This step is for labeling the entities using Doccano, but if you already have labeled data, you can skip this step and directly go to training the model.
+- This step is for labeling the entities using Doccano, but if you already have labeled data, you can skip this step and directly go to training the model.
 - First step is to install doccano, please follow the [doccano](https://doccano.github.io/doccano/getting-started/) instructions and open the program
 - For WIndows installation,
   - `pip install doccano`